gwongwen/solar_pi0_ws_abp/02-configuration/README_CONF.md

 After the test (test_send_lora.py) purposed in **01-hardware/tests**, you have to paste the file payload_format into the TTN application decoder function so you can read the packets content in real time already decripted.

-### Application (receiver)

-As the downlink with LoRa is not a possibility, the LoRa node will retrieve the last message from an MQTT server that will be deployed on the server that controlls the device.
-In this MQTT client, it will be configured to retain the last message until consumed.

-    Sleep time reconfiguration: Time to the next time the board will turn herself on.
-Thiw will be used by the on_init script.
-    The message will follow the structure: reconfig_sleep_time;15 being the second parameter the time in seconds.

-## Step 3 : Configuration of the Pi Zero W  as a gateway

-To configure the raspberry as a gateway, you have to install the requirements script in **02-configuration/raspberry**.

-To run as sudo user, tape : **sudo \\.pp_gtw_config_install.sh** or **sudo bash gtw_config_install.sh**

-Then, to run the service, execute the file in **03-run/raspi_side/gateway_mode/run_gateway_node.sh**.

-## Step 4 : Configuration your server as a sensor controller service

-To begin, you need to install docker and mqtt with the scripts on **02-configuration/server** and the python dependencies.
-Then, the python service to run will be located in **03-run/server_side/controller_service.py**

 # Usage

 Once these configuration and installation steps are completed successfully, we will be able to use the connected node autonomously.
 To do this, we invite you to go to **03-run** folder and read the **READ_RUN.md** document.